felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.36.1-dev.3 =

-(2018/12/04) Added a "Add CreativeWork Text Property" and "Maximum Text Property Length" option in the SSO &gt; Schema Markup settings page.
+(2018/12/04) Added two new options in the SSO &gt; Schema Markup settings page.

 = 1.36.0 =